-The mentioned hazards should not be viewed in isolation, but cognizance should be taken of the likelihood of compound disasters e.g. flas floods after extensive veld and forest fires, communicable disease spread after floods and job losses after technological disasters.
-The risk are tangible (loss can be quantified in terms of deaths and infrastructure damages) and intangible (psycho-social impact, trauma and social degradation) during and after disasters.
+The mentioned hazards should not be viewed in isolation, but cognizance should be taken of the likelihood of compound disasters e.g. flash floor extensive veld and forest fires, communicable disease spread after floods and job losses after technological disasters.
+The risk faced are tangible can be quantified in terms of deaths and infrastructure damages) and intangible (psycho-social impact, trauma and social degradation) during an disasters.

-Communities in rapid growing informal settlements are the most vulnerable to many of these risks, but proximity to certain installations or halso exposes other communities to risks.
+Communities in rapid growing informal settlements are the most vulnerable to many of these risks, but proximity to certain installations or hazarde exposes other communities to risks.

-Environmental degradation, especially deforestation and overgrazing, also pose a major threat to sustainable economic development and sustainable livelihoods.
-In terms of capacity to address and therefore reduce risks, there currently is a strong emphasis on preparedness a response planning.
-This means that capacity and planning in terms of mitigation and prevention should be strengthened.
+Environmental degradation, especially deforestation and overgrazing, also pose a major threat to sustainable economic development and sustair livelihoods.
+In terms of capacity to address and therefore reduce risks, there currently is a strong emphasis on preparedness and response plann This means that capacity and planning in terms of mitigation and prevention should be strengthened.

-The following have been identified as critical Disaster Management issues and should receive priority attention in the IDP especially in terr local economic development and land use management.
+The following have been identified as critical Disaster Management issues and should receive priority attention in the IDP especially in terms of k economic development and land use management.